bollwyvl/ipython/README.md

 slowly get longer.
 Not sure what that is about.

 # Known Limitations
-- I didn't even test it with multiple blockly cells on one page.
-- The above-mentioned growing cell thing
 - It doesn't know anything about the variables you already have, and always initializes new variables to `None`
-- A bunch of assets don't load... might be a thing with the notebook server though
 - Probably a ton of other things

 # Roadmap
 - test suite
-- look at multiple Blockly cells on a page
 - maybe not have each cell generate another cell
 - side-by-side cells?
 - auto execution?